• Skip to main content

 • Facebook

-Although March is Women’s History Month, it goes without saying that anytime is a good time to read about some of the amazing contributions of women throughout history to the present day.
-One way to mix things up is to read great poems for Women’s History Month!
-After all, it’s also a great way to get ready for April: National Poetry Month!
+Although March is Women's History Month, it goes without saying that anytime is a good time to read about some of the amazing contributions of women throughout history to the present day.
+One way to mix things up is to read great poems for Women's History Month!
+After all, it's also a great way to get ready for April, which is National Poetry Month!

-Collected here are a variety of resources for reading poetry by women and about women.
-I highly recommend spending time with your child memorizing one of your favorite women’s history poems.
+I've collected are a variety of resources for reading poetry by women and about women.
+I highly recommend spending time with your child memorizing one of your favorite women's history poems.
 The rewards are many.
-Amy of Sunlit Pages has some great tips on how to memorize poems with children if you are just getting started.
+Read these great tips on how to memorize poems with children if you are just getting started.

-I’ve compiled a book list, and a list of contemporary poems by women with links to the complete poem as well as video of the poet when available.
-In addition, I included a printable of some classic poems by women so you can read poetry at breakfast, tea time or dinner.
+Below you'll find a book list, and a list of contemporary poems by women with links to the complete poem as well as video of the poet when available.
+In addition, I included a printable of some classic poems by women so you can read poetry at breakfast, tea time, or dinner.
 At the end, you can find a list of further resources.

 And if you aren't convinced that poetry will enhance your lives, I challenge you to read these 8 ways poetry calms kids and brings joy to daily life.